Palatal stop

 In phonetics and phonology, a palatal stop is a type of consonantal sound, made with the body of the tongue in contact with the hard palate (hence palatal), held tightly enough to block the passage of air (hence a stop consonant).
-Note that a stop consonant made with the tip of the tongue curled back against the palate is called a retroflex stop.
+A stop consonant made with the tip of the tongue curled back against the palate is called a retroflex stop.